vkuzm/Products-By-Manufacturers/README.md

 Opencart

 Description:
-You can make a custom product list by manufacturers in home or another page.
+You can make a custom product list by manufacturers on the home or another page.

 Installation:
-1. Upload files from "upload" folder
+1. Upload files from the "upload" folder
-2. Go to "Extensions - Modules" find "Products From Manufacturers" and configure it
+2. Go to "Extensions - Modules" find "Products by Manufacturers" and configure it
-3. Do not forget choose this module in Layouts page.
+3. Do not forget choose this module in the Layouts page.